 Advisor Team Model

-The advisor team model remains a growing trend in the investment services industry.
+The advisor team model remains a growing trend in the wealth management industry.
 According to Cerulli Associates 2018 Advisor Metrics study, more than half (54%) of all advisors operate in a team structure.
 Merrill Lynch is leading this trend with 77% of its advisors operating within a team-based arrangement, up from 48% in 2013.
 There are numerous advantages of the advisor team-based model; however, it is not without pitfalls.
 Here are the key benefits of advisor teams and ways to overcome common challenges.

 Advantages of Advisor Teams